solaris-wm/solaris-engine/docs/source/system_overview.rst

 The outer layer of Python scripts, :ref:`generate_compose.py <generate-compose-py>` and :ref:`orchestrate.py <orchestrate-py>`, generates a configurable number of such Docker Compose instances and executes them in parallel, enabling data collection at scale.

-The camera bot has a dedicated Docker image, ``solaris-engine-camera``, configured with a Java runtime and the official Minecraft Java client running headless.
+The camera bot has a dedicated Docker image, ``solaris-engine-camera``, configured with a Java runtime and the official Minecraft Java client running headlessly.
 It does its rendering on the GPU and requires the host machine to have one to ensure proper Minecraft graphic rendering FPS.

 The controller bot, spectator bot, and ``act_recording`` Docker containers all share the ``solaris-engine-base`` Docker image that has both Node and Python environments set up.